CMGG entry for uh2 (This article is part of the Learner's Maya Glyph Guide.)

 · The 3 dots in a triangular formation pointing down remain as before.

-§ K&L.p30.#6 lists it as “meaning unknown”, but this is their very idiosyncratic use of the phrase “meaning unknown” – here they mean the iconographic origin of the glyph.
+§ K&L.p30.#6 lists it as “meaning unknown”, but this is their very specific use of the phrase “meaning unknown” – they mean that the iconographic origin of the glyph, even in cases where the meaning by usage is well known.

 § Found in the names of (at least) two people mentioned in M&G: